LSS Disaster Response

 Ways You Can Help

 Volunteers are needed in each area.
 Congregations, men's groups, women's groups, youth groups and mission or ministry committees are encouraged to identify disaster response as a ministry.

 Disaster Response Services coordinates community outreach efforts known as servant events to renovate or rebuild homes for those affected by natural or human-caused disasters.
 Servant events also assist with home repairs, yard work and demolition.
 Those assisted include low-income families, the elderly and disabled.

-Register now for Servant Events in 2016!
+Contact us now to schedule your group’s Servant Event!
 There are many volunteer opportunities in southern Ohio.

 Click the link below for more information.

 Volunteers are needed when disaster strikes and for servant events as part of the training program.
 Organizations and church groups are welcome.

 Monetary donations, gift cards and in-kind donations are needed.